hyperledger/aries-vcx/docs/ROADMAP_2023.md

 project off the ground.

 ### And more
-widening aries protocol support (didexchange, newer version of issuance and presentation protocols);
+Widening aries protocol support (didexchange, newer version of issuance and presentation protocols);
 increasing AATH coverage, enhancing code quality, testing speed, coverage; exploring didcomm 2.0; starting of new projects on top of aries-vcx (pickup protocol compliant mediator, cli tools) - are also on the list.